WUSTL-Biol4220/home/assets/course_project/mol_phylo_project.md

 4. Determine whether or not each site is phylogenetically informative.
 5. Compute codon frequencies for each sequence
 6. Compute codon frequencies for each site
-7. Compute biased codon usage proportions across amino acids, sites, and sequences
+7. Compute biased codon usage proportions across amino acids, sites, and sequences.
+For this, you will need to report the frequencies of codons used *for each amino acid* that appears in the site, sequence, and matrix.

 Precise definitions for GC-richness, codons, codon usage frequencies, and phylogenetic informativeness are defined in the materials for classes 10A and 10B.
 Briefly, GC-richness is the proportion of sites that are in G or C rather than A or T. Codons are the nucleotide triplets that encode amino acids during translation.
 Codon usage frequencies are the proportions that a particular codon-type is used to encode a particular amino acid.
 A phylogenetically informative site is an alignment site that contains at least two individuals of one variant, and at least two individuals of a different variant -- i.e. the site contains enough information to identify a phylogenetic "split".

+**Note:** depending on what dataset you use, you may find that the aligned matrix contains a large number of gaps and/or that it contains an unusual frame shift.
+For this assignment, treat the alignment as being correct.
+You may discard any codon sites that contain a gap.
+You can also "trim" your alignment so that the total number of sites in the alignment is a multiple of three (i.e. drop 1-2 sites).

 As output, this script should output five files in .csv format.
 The beginning of these files will share the name of the alignment
 - `prefix.seq_GC.csv`